 Common Questions

-No, but you can do it through the official site.
+No, but it is highly recommended.
+You can book tickets at the official site.

 Yes, the Israel Aquarium is situated in a newly constructed building.
-Thus, you can visit it both during rainy and hot days.
+Thus, you can visit it both on rainy and hot days.

-Most people spend there for about one and a half hours.
+Most people spend there about two hours.
 But you can always explore at your own pace.

 Yes.
 You can find available slots at the official site.